dafedescribe/weyland/replit.md

-# D-Wey WhatsApp Link Service
+# wey WhatsApp Link Service

 ## Overview

-D-Wey is a WhatsApp link shortening and analytics service designed as a modern, single-page marketing website.
+wey is a WhatsApp link shortening and analytics service designed as a modern, single-page marketing website.
 The application allows users to turn WhatsApp numbers into trackable short links, monitor clicks, and grow their business through smart link management.
 The project is built as a static marketing site with planned backend functionality for link creation, analytics tracking, and user management.

 ## Recent Changes